pingcap/docs-cn/statistics.md

 | `tidb_auto_analyze_end_time`   | `23:59 +0000` | The end time in a day when TiDB can perform automatic update |

 When the ratio of the number of modified rows to the total number of rows of `tbl` in a table is greater than `tidb_auto_analyze_ratio`, and the current time is between `tidb_auto_analyze_start_time` and `tidb_auto_analyze_end_time`, TiDB executes the `ANALYZE TABLE tbl` statement in the background to automatically update the statistics of this table.

+> **Note:**
+>
+> Currently, the automatic update does not record the configuration items input at manual `ANALYZE`.
+Therefore, when you use the `WITH` syntax to control the collecting behavior of `ANALYZE`, you need to manually set scheduled tasks to collect statistics.

 Before v5.0, when the query is executed, TiDB collects feedback with the probability of `feedback-probability` and uses it to update the histogram and Count-Min Sketch. **In v5.0, this feature is disabled by default, and it is not recommended to enable this feature.**